hoangcuong2011/Good-Papers/Kernel Interpolation for Scalable Structured Gaussian Processes (KISS-GP).md

 Here, W is a very sparse n * m matrix.
 I am not so sure how to create such a matrix, though.
 It is pretty unclear in the paper.
 I guess for every point x_j, it took us O(log m) to determine two relevant pseudo inputs u_a and u_b.
 Hence creating such a matrix costs O(n log m)???

-It is, still not so clear to me how it costs O(n+m^2) computatoins an storage, though.
+It is, still not so clear to me how it costs O(n+m^2) computations and storage, though.

 ------- to be continued ----------------------